Medicare and Long Term Care

 Medicare may cover up to 100 days of skilled nursing home care per benefit period when these conditions are met.
 After 20 days, beneficiaries must pay a coinsurance fee (for example: 20%).

 Please Note: Medicare does not cover the cost of care in assisted living facilities.
 This coverage is not designed to pay for your long term care needs.
+Additionally, LTC Consumer and its representatives are not affiliated with the US government or any governmental agency.

 Long Term Care Insurance

-Long term care insurance pays for care in your home, assisted living facility, community-based care center, nursing home, and more.
+Long term care insurance pays for qualifying care in your home, assisted living facility, community-based care center, nursing home, and more.
 This includes assistance with daily activities such as eating, bathing, dressing, transferring, toileting, and continence.

-Policies begin coverage when an individual is unable to perform two out of six of these activities of daily living (ADLs) or is cognitively impaired (such as Dementia and Alzheimer’s).
+Many policies begin coverage when an individual is unable to perform two out of six of these activities of daily living (ADLs) or is cognitively impaired (such as Dementia and Alzheimer’s).

 Request a quote to discover how much long term care coverage costs for you and your spouse (if applicable).